-For a Council meeting to proceed, at least 7 of the 13 Councillors must be present at the meeting (ie half of the number of Councillors plus 1).
+For a Council meeting to proceed, at least 2 of the 3 Administrators must be present.

 Before a proposal or recommendation may be voted on, it must be 'moved' (proposed) by one of the Councillors.
 Another Councillor must then 'second' (support) the proposal.

 Council Officers are not entitled to vote at Council meetings.

 Agendas and Minutes for the meeting

 Access to Agendas and Minutes